inwow/wmfraMEWROK/CODE/louvain-generic/README.txt

 a triple "src dest w") using -w option:
 ./convert -i graph.txt -o graph.bin -w graph.weights
-Finally, nodes can be renumbered from 0 to nb_nodes-1 using -r option
+Finally, nodes can be renumbered from 0 to nb_nodes-1 using -r option (less space wasted in some cases):
+./convert -i graph.txt -o graph.bin -r labelings_connection_file.txt

+2. Computes communities with a specified quality function and displays hierarchical tree:
+./louvain graph.bin -l -1 -v -q id_qual > graph.tree

+To ensure a faster computation (with a loss of quality), one can use the -e option to specify that the program must stop if the increase of modularity is below epsilon for a given iteration or pass:
+./louvain graph.bin -l -1 -q id_qual -e 0.001 > graph.tree

+The program can deal with weighted networks using -w option:
+./louvain graph.bin -l -1 -q id_qual -w graph.weights > graph.tree
+In this specific case, the convertion step must also use the -w option.

+The program can also start with any given partition using -p option ./louvain graph.bin -q id_qual -p graph.part -v

+3. Displays information on the tree structure (number of hierarchical levels and nodes per level):
+./hierarchy graph.tree

+Displays the belonging of nodes to communities for a given level of the tree: